CLI Reference

 mdl check hello.mdl

-# Check current directory
+# Check current directory (implicit)

-# Check entire directory
+# Check a specific directory

 mdl check myproject/